Monique Limón

 Monique Limón (born October 30, 1979) is an American politician serving as a member of the California State Senate.
-She is a member of the Democratic Party representing the 21st Senate District, which encompasses all of Santa Barbara County and over half of Ventura County.
+She is a member of the Democratic Party representing the 21st Senate District, which encompasses all of Santa Barbara County, a little over 60% of the population of Ventura County, and roughly 20% of the population of San Luis Obispo County.

 Early life and education

 Limón was born and raised in Santa Barbara, California, the daughter of immigrants from Mexico.
 She earned a Bachelor of Arts degree from University of California, Berkeley and a Master of Arts from Columbia University.

 Career

 She served six years on the Santa Barbara Unified School District Board of Education.
 Additionally, she served in the capacity of Assistant Director for the McNair Scholars Program at the University of California, Santa Barbara prior to serving in the Assembly.

 She is a former member of the Santa Barbara County Commission for Women.

 California State Legislature

 California State Assembly

 In 2016, Limón was elected to the California State Assembly to succeed Das Williams, who ran for the Santa Barbara County Board of Supervisors.

 In 2017, Jerry Brown signed Limón's bill to develop a model Native American studies curriculum to be integrated in California high schools.